Presidents' Trophy

-The Presidents' Trophy (Trophée des présidents) is an award presented by the National Hockey League (NHL) to the team that finishes with the most points (i.e., best overall record) during the regular season.
-If two teams are tied for the most points, then the Trophy goes to the team with the most regulation wins (RW).
-The Presidents' Trophy has been awarded 37 times to 18 different teams since its inception during the 1985–86 NHL season.
+The Presidents' Trophy (Trophée des présidents) is an award presented by the National Hockey League (NHL) to the team that finishes with the best record (i.e., most points) during the regular season.
+The Presidents' Trophy has been awarded 40 times to 19 different teams since its inception during the 1985–86 NHL season., with four active other teams having the best record before then, as well as two which no longer exist.

-As the team with the best regular season record, the Presidents' Trophy winner is normally guaranteed home-ice advantage throughout the entire Stanley Cup playoffs.
-Winning the award does not assure playoff success, as there have been only eight instances where the Presidents' Trophy winner has gone on to win the Stanley Cup in the same season, while three Presidents' Trophy winners have been defeated in the Stanley Cup Final.
-However, the team with the Presidents' Trophy has won more than any other playoff seeds of 2-16.
-The most recent team to win both the Presidents' Trophy and the Stanley Cup in the same season is the 2012–13 Chicago Blackhawks.
-The only team to accomplish this feat more than once is the Detroit Red Wings.
+The trophy winner is the top-seeded team in the postseason which guarantees home-ice advantage in all rounds of the Stanley Cup playoffs for as far as they can advance.
+Winning the award does not assure playoff success, as only eight winners have gone on to win the Stanley Cup; three Presidents' Trophy winners have been defeated in the Stanley Cup Final.
+Nonetheless, the team winning the trophy has won the Cup more than any other playoff seed.
+The most recent team to win both the trophy and the Stanley Cup in the same season is the 2012–13 Chicago Blackhawks; the only team to accomplish this feat more than once is the Detroit Red Wings (2002 and 2008).

 History

-The Trophy was introduced at the start of the by the League's Board of Governors to recognize the best team in the regular season, informally known as the regular season championship.
-Prior to this, the team that finished in first place when the regular season concluded was allowed to hang a banner reading "NHL League Champions."
+The trophy was introduced at the start of the by the League's Board of Governors to recognize the best team in the regular season, informally known as the regular-season championship.
+Before this, the team that finished in first place when the regular season concluded was allowed to hang a banner reading "NHL League Champions."

 A total of 18 teams have won the Presidents' Trophy.
 The Detroit Red Wings have won six Presidents' Trophies, the most of any team.
-The Boston Bruins and New York Rangers are tied for second with four.
-The Colorado Avalanche and Washington Capitals are tied for third with three.
-Five teams (Calgary Flames, Chicago Blackhawks, Dallas Stars, Edmonton Oilers, Vancouver Canucks) are tied for fourth most with two Presidents' Trophy wins apiece.
-Among these multiple winners, Calgary, Dallas, Detroit, Edmonton, Vancouver, and Washington have won it in consecutive seasons; only Detroit did it consecutively twice.
-Out of these teams, Edmonton, Calgary, and Dallas have captured a Stanley Cup, along with their second straight Presidents' Trophy.
+The Boston Bruins, New York Rangers, and Colorado Avalanche are tied for second with four.